-Kate claims she started her school career as a "below-average student", but she now has a string of impressive titles, including Chairman of the Photography Team, Chairman of Campus TV and 2016-2017 winner of the Hong Kong Outstanding Student Award.
-The key, she believes, "is to be goal-oriented".
+Noxx claims he started his school career as a "below-average student", but he now has a string of impressive titles, including Chairman of the Photography Team, Chairman of Campus TV and 2016-2017 winner of the Hong Kong Outstanding Student Award.
+The key, he believes, "is to be goal-oriented".

-"It is important to establish a direction and an objective, and follow through with it," she said.
+"It is important to establish a direction and an objective, and follow through with it," he said.

 Meanwhile, for Good Hope School student Lotus, inspiration lies a little closer to home.
 Her "teacher and idol" is her mum.

 "I really appreciate how devoted my mother has been to my education while also caring care of our family, including my two siblings.
 So I keep on reaching to show my gratitude," said the former vice-president of the Student Council.